 One of the first questions I ask people I meet in Japan is, "What is your favorite thing about Japan?"
 I have asked this question to both Japanese and foreigners.
 The beautiful thing is, people have given me some profound answers, providing deep insight and understanding.
 One of the first people I asked was Ron, who worked for Toyota.
-Ron is a Canadian who has lived in Japan for even 18 years.
+Ron is a Canadian who has lived in Japan for over 18 years.
+On one of my Japan Study Mission tours, Ron gave a lecture about Toyota.
+After his talk, I asked Ron what were his three favorite things about Toyota and his three favorite things about Japan.
+He retorted that really they were one of the same.
+I had a sense that Ron was going to give me a great and thoughtful answer so I pulled out my iPhone and I recorded it: